 In December 2015, Alara announced it had been advised of the cancellation of the Khnaiguiyah Mining Licence.
-Alara funded and is now in the unique position of holding the only bankable feasibility study for the project, and remains open to any reasonable solution for advancing the project into production.
+The cancellation became the subject of a legal appeal by Manajem, a former JV partner of the Company.
+The appeal was dismissed, creating the potential for the licence to be reissued.
+Alara is working with relevant parties in both the private and public sectors to prepare for a reissue of the licence.
+Alara funded and is now in the unique position of holding the only bankable feasibility study for the project.
+Alara remains open to any reasonable solution for advancing the Project into production.